emmz3230/acvm-docs/docs/brillig/01_architecture.md

 ## Conclusion

 The Brillig VM provides a flexible and efficient environment for executing unconstrained code in a circuit environment.
-By thoughtfully integrating with snark provers and blockchain technology, and with careful attention to error handling, Brillig fulfills a key role within the Noir programming ecosystem.
+By thoughtfully integrating with snark provers and blockchain technology and paying careful attention to error handling, Brillig fulfills a key role within the Noir programming ecosystem.